How to Treat Nasal Polyps

 In some cases, nasal polyps will return, even after they are removed surgically.
 This is because polyps have a chronic, inflammatory nature.

-While many patients may need revision sinus surgery periodically to prevent the polyps from reoccurring, by working closely with our ear nose and throat doctors and continuing with this new nasal polyp treatment, the need for this surgery is reduced.
+While many patients may need revision sinus surgery periodically to prevent the polyps from recurring, by working closely with our ear nose and throat doctors and continuing with this new nasal polyp treatment, the need for this surgery is reduced.

 What Causes Nasal Polyps?